Mangutov89/beer-list/README.md

 ## Description

-_A static website built in react for a website where you can see a tap list of beers that are available this month._
+_A website built with React that shows a list of Beers available at PDX Beer room, you can also add a beer to the list of beers available on their front page._

 ## Setup/Installation Requirements